Blendify/blender-manual/trunk/blender_docs/manual/render/post_process/color_management.rst

 one.
 More information about how to set up such a workflow can be found on the `OpenColorIO website <http://opencolorio.org/>`__.

-We currently use the following color space roles:
+We currently use the following color space rules:

 scene_linear
    color space used for rendering, compositing, and storing all float precision images in memory.